Gary Maley: Coaching career

+Livingston

 Maley retired as a player at the end of the 2021–22 season and was appointed First Team Goalkeeping Coach at Livingston.
 He left the club in May 2024.

+Arbroath

 In June 2024, Maley was appointed as goalkeeping coach at Arbroath.

+Sporting JAX

+On 5 February 2026, USL Championship expansion club Sporting Club Jacksonville, better known as Sporting JAX, announced their full inaugural roster and coaching staff through the club's Instagram.
+The announcement listed Maley as goalkeeper coach.